 This is all the more fortunate that price subsidies that distort prices are a source of inefficiency for the functioning of the whole economy.
-Thus, replacing these subsidies with cash transfers would not only alleviate poverty, but may also improve market efficiency and thereby contribute to a greater economic growth.
+Thus, replacing price subsidies with direct transfers would not only alleviate poverty, but also improve market efficiency and thereby stimulate economic growth.

 But growth is not everything.
 Previous attempts at eliminating subsidies in Tunisia ended in riots.
-Indeed, since all the poor, and other population categories, benefit from price subsidies, a statistically better aid system to the poor based on direct transfers may alleviate poverty, but may also leave aside a large proportion of the poor.
+Indeed, since all the poor, and other population categories, benefit from price subsidies, an economically better aid system to the poor based on direct cash transfers may alleviate poverty, but may also leave aside a large proportion of the poor.
 If this risk is perceived as high by the population, social unrest may follow, especially because the Tunisian society is very aware of social policies.
-In this country, advanced social policies have been implemented from the independence, and are almost considered as a right by many.
-Therefore, replacing subsidies by OLS-based geographical transfers is likely to be impossible.
-Indeed, our results show that about one quarter of the poor would be excluded from the benefits of such transfers and would simultaneously lose the benefits they extract from subsidies.

-However, using instead focused transfers, would allow the government to reduce the undercoverage of the scheme to such a level, at most 8 percent of the poor, that: (1) the reform should be politically viable, and (2) the reform would not generate severe risks for a large proportion of the poor.
-As a matter of fact, it is exceptional that such a limited proportion of the population would suffer from a large social reform.
+Therefore, replacing subsidies by OLS-based transfers is likely to be impossible.
+Indeed, our results show that about between one quarter and one fifth of the poor would be excluded from the benefits of such transfers and would simultaneously lose the benefits they extract from subsidies.
+However, using focused transfers, would allow the government to reduce the undercoverage of the scheme to such a level (at most 6 percent of the poor in our estimates, which could still be improved), that: (1) the reform should be politically viable, and (2) the reform would not generate severe risks for a large proportion of the poor.
+As a matter of fact, it seems exceptional that such a limited proportion of the population would suffer from a large social reform.
 Moreover, considering the gain in efficiency caused by the elimination of price distortions, and the saving of public funds, the actual percentage of the poor suffering from the reform may even turn out to be negligible.

-4. Conclusion
+5. Conclusion

-Leakage to the non-poor is often substantial from universal food subsidy programs directed to the poor.
-Because of their large budgetary cost, many governments have moved away from them towards better targeted programs, such as self-targeting (workfare), and regional targeting.
-It has been noted that benefits can also be awarded to the poor on the basis of household characteristics and making transfers contingent on such characteristics.
-However, transfer schemes may be inaccurate because the statistical predictions involved in their design are too much oriented towards the mean of the living standard distribution and not enough towards the potentially poor.
+Leakage to the non-poor is often substantial from universal food price subsidy programs directed to the poor.
+Because of their large budgetary cost, many governments have moved away from them towards better targeted methods, such as proxy-means cash transfer.
+Indeed, benefits can be awarded to the poor contingently on their characteristics.
+However, transfer schemes may be inaccurate because the statistical predictions involved in their design are centered on the mean of the living standard distribution and not enough oriented towards the potentially poor.

-This paper improves on past methods by deliberately focusing on the poor and near poor for the design of transfer schemes based on estimated living standard equations.
+This paper improves on past methods by focusing on the poor and near poor for the design of transfer schemes based on estimated living standard equations17.
 This is achieved by using quantile regressions and censorship for the prediction of living standards.
+This is not the object of the paper to delve into detailed practical analysis of the Tunisian anti-poverty policy nor to deal with all the implementation difficulties of this policy.

-Our estimation results based on data from Tunisia reveal considerable potentialities for poverty alleviation with our new approach, notably as compared to in force price subsidies.
-The improvement is also substantial as compared with usual targeting schemes based on OLS predictions: with our method based on quantile regressions the population of the poor may potentially be divided by two in Tunisia.
+Our estimation results based on data from Tunisia reveal considerable potentialities for poverty alleviation with our new approach.
+The improvement is also substantial as compared to usual targeting schemes based on OLS predictions: with our method based on quantile regressions poverty could be massively reduced in Tunisia.
+Moreover, large reduction in undercoverage is possible, even when compared with the best OLS-based transfers.
 In contrast, censoring the living standard distribution does not improve the performance of transfer schemes, except for reducing undercoverage.